Free Printable: Low Carb & Keto Food ListGet It Now

 This section explains how to choose the best healthy ingredients for keto brownies made with coconut flour, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Monk Fruit Allulose Blend – I highly recommend this particular sweetener for this recipe, since it measures just like sugar and gives the brownies a softer, fudgier texture.
+- Besti Monk Fruit Allulose Blend – I highly recommend this particular sugar substitute for this recipe, since it measures just like sugar and gives the brownies a softer, fudgier texture.
+Other sweeteners can make the brownies more dry.

 - Butter – I use a grass-fed variety, but any unsalted kind will work.
 Coconut oil may work as a dairy free alternative, but the texture and flavor of the brownies will be a bit different.
 You can also use ghee to make them paleo brownies.